gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Open issues

+* For incremental build with visual c++, use `dumpbin  /RAWDATA` to strip timestamps from binary files before comparison
 * Add ABI as an aspect of target platform.
 * Output of any custom post link task should be treated as input to anything that depends on the binary.
 * Route stdout to info level when linking a shared library using visual studio, to get rid of the pointless notice.